What might be more convincing proof to you that angels exist in New York City:

 These ethereal photos were taken in April 2009.
 What I saw at the time was a barge anchored next to the Staten Island Ferry Terminal buildings at New York City’s southernmost tip.

-But what startling reality the camera saw, I didn’t–until later:
+But what startling reality the camera saw on the roof, I didn’t–until later:

 So far, people’s responses have ranged from “Really beautiful!” to “Is that a reflection or light leak?” to “Spooky!” to “Gives me a feeling of peace.”

 What do you feel?

 This photo, taken 7 minutes before, from my exact same perch at the exact same angle, clearly reveals no sign of any angelic-like being or any light leaks.
 No reflective objects appear on the roof, which is gray and featureless except for what by day look like a couple low curved steam vents or chimneys set far apart.